the-az-dev/aida.js/README.md

 ---

-AIDA.JS is strong format back-end framework based on `http` module at NodeJS.
+AIDA.JS is strong format back-end framework based on `uWebSocket.js` module at NodeJS.
 Our goal of this framework is to make more flexible and easy-dev variant for new projects.

 <div align="center">